Comfetch: Federated Learning of Large Networks on Constrained Clients via Sketching: Preliminaries and Problem Setup

-where $N_i$ represents the number of data points drawn by client $c_i$ from $\mathcal{D}_i$.
-The central server and clients will collaboratively solve this optimization problem in an iterative manner, so we let $W_t$ represent the model weights at time $t$.
-At the beginning of each round, the server selects $N$ clients uniformly at random to participate.
-Each client downloads $W_t$ and minimizes $\mathcal{L}$ according to their own procedure and sends a model update to the central server.
-The server aggregates all the model updates to update the global weights. \\ \textit{Remark.} When client memory is not an issue, $\mathcal{W}$ is often parameterized by vectors $w\in\mathbb{R}^d$.
-However, for our setting, we are interested in matrices, due to their ubiquity in traditional machine learning settings and as we will see in Section \ref{algorithm}, their amenability to parameterization via Count Sketches.
+where $W$ describes the set of model parameters and $f_i(W)=\mathbb{E}_{z\sim \mathcal{D}_i}\ell(W;\xi)$ is client $i$'s loss function $\ell$ (we assume homogeneous loss type) and local data distribution $\mathcal{D}_i$.
+The central server and clients will collaboratively solve this optimization problem in an iterative manner, so we let $W_t$ represent the global model weights at time $t$.
+At the beginning of each round, the server selects $N$ clients uniformly at random from a large cluster to participate in training.
+Each client $c_i$ for $1\leq i \leq N$ downloads $W_t$ and minimizes $f_i$ using a preferred optimizer (SGD, Adam, etc.) and sends their locally-updated model parameters (or gradients) to the central server.
+The server aggregates all the local models to update the global weights.
+A typical scheme for aggregation is averaging over models/gradients (as implied in equation \ref{objectivefn}), which is referred to as FedAvg \citep{mcmahan2017communication}.